OSY Old School yard olives flowers and wedding celebrant

 Here in Aotearoa we are lucky to have very sensible laws around marriage.
-Getting married has been wrenched away from being a religious monopoly to being something wonderful and available to any loving couple. (over the age of eighteen) Here at Olive and Bloom we would be delighted to help you to celebrate your relationship now that you have decided to be married.
+Getting married has been wrenched away from being a religious monopoly to being something wonderful and available to any loving couple. (over the age of eighteen) Here at the Old School Yard we would be delighted to help you to celebrate your relationship now that you have decided to be married.
 So, without any more blather, what do you do next?

 1/ (most important) choose who you are going to marry.
 It's always wise to get their agreement :)

-2/ Choose who is going to marry you. e.g. choose me!.
+2/ Choose who is going to be your celebrant. e.g. choose me!.

 Do you want a registry style wedding?
 Once upon a time, you could pop down to the local registry office and an official would perform a wedding ceremony right there and then!
 You still had to have a license and witnesses.
 Nothing dodgy about it at all.
 There are no longer registry offices.
 So instead, you can request a registry wedding and choose a celebrant.
 It must be within ten km of their place and there is a standard format and script.
 It takes about ten minutes..
-The price is fixed by DIA at $95-.
+The price is fixed by the department of internal affairs at $95-.
+But there are not many celebrants registered to do this.
+Most of us offer a "registry style ceremony". which will cost just a wee bit more.

-BUT if you are in haste there is another solution.
+There is another solution.
 You can go to a place like Boutique Barn, and choose their elopement package starting at $1500-.
 It is a very nice rural location.
-You can have a nice celebrant and a few friends.
+You can have a nice celebrant (choose me!) and a few friends.

 You will notice that even at this early stage, you are asked for the name of your proposed celebrant.
 You can put my name in there.
 John McConnell.
 You can change to anyone else if you wish.
 But for now this is so that DIA can send stuff to the celebrant.
 They know where to find me.